 How is the diagnosis made?

 The doctor will listen to the description of the symptoms and examine the shoulder.
-Xrays will be taken to examine the shape of the acromion and to help exclude other pathology within the shoulder.
+Xrays may be taken to help exclude other pathology within the shoulder.

 What is the initial treatment?

 It is often not possible to differentiate between bursitis and tendinitis however the treatment is the same.

 - Avoidance of the aggravating activities.

 - Anti-inflammatory drugs should be used and may be all that is required.